singlerider/lorenzotherobot/README.md

 IMPORTANT: The first time running the bot when this command is used, serve.py MUST be run as './serve --noauth_local_webserver' to be able to properly authenticate

 Built with YouTube API integration.
-If a user types "!request <anything you can imagine>", a YouTube video link, along with its associated title will appear in the chat and the result will append to an existing YouTube playlist.
+If a user types "!request [anything you can imagine]", a YouTube video with its associated title will appear in the chat and the result will append to an existing YouTube playlist.
 This allows a streamer to have a completely automated listening experience as determined by users and mods.